 - Pull the opponent’s hands back with your upper body or another movement to gain control of the situation.
 This is because, while you’re in the mount position, your opponent will almost certainly use his hands to protect his neck or to block your movement.

 - Then, drive your right hand around your opponent’s neck.
-And, make sure your right shoulder is a little bit implanted into the opponent’s jaw as well.
+And, make sure your right shoulder is a little bit implanted into the opponent’s jaw.
 This is extremely important to protect yourself because once your right hand has been slid, you are vulnerable to being rolled.

 - After that, place your fingers inside the gi’s sleeve of your other hand and grip it tightly.
 Afterward, place your hand across the opponent’s neck.

-- Then, by driving your bodyweight close to your opponent’s neck, you can finish the choke.
+- Then, you can finish the choke by driving your bodyweight close to your opponent’s neck.
 And, to do so, you must move your belly button close to the BJJ Ezekiel Choke grip.

 The following video will give you helpful details about performing the jiu-jitsu Ezekiel choke from the top mount position if you need further assistance.
 Have fun!

-How To Do An Ezekiel Choke From Bottom Mount?
+How to Do the Ezekiel Choke from Bottom Mount?

-How To Perform An Ezekiel Choke From Top Side Control?
+How to Perform the Ezekiel Choke from Top Side Control?

 The top side control is, without a doubt, one of the most dominant positions in the sport of Brazilian jiu-jitsu.
 It provides a plethora of BJJ chokes submissions, including the Ezekiel Choke.
 But how do you go about it?

-The steps that follow will guide you through the process of setting up an Ezekiel Choke from the top side control position.
+The following steps will guide you through setting up an Ezekiel Choke from the top side control position.

-- Begin by achieving the top side control position that can be done by passing your opponent guard.
+- Begin by achieving the top side control position, which can be done by passing your opponent’s guard.
 Then, it would be best if you secured your position with the proper weight distribution and grips.

 - Neutralize the opponent’s hands to prevent him from installing frames that will aid him in setting up an escape and cause you some difficulties while processing the choke.